 The club is a live music and comedy venue that is housed in a former church.
 People’s story reports tonight’s event “…celebrates young people making a difference in the country in the business, arts and sport sectors.”
-Below, a video of the couple arriving.

 The Duke and Duchess wave as they head into the club.